-- 3.1 Cadnant Planning Ltd of 1 Connaught House, Riverside Business Park Benarth Road, Conwy, LL32 8UB commissioned Trysor on behalf of their clients to undertake an historic environment desk-based assessment with a walkover survey for a proposed CoasterKart development at Tower Colliery, Rhondda Cynon Taff, centred on SN9265004220, see Figure 1. - 3.2 It is proposed that a CoasterKart ride is developed at the site of the former Tower Colliery, to the west of the A4061 between Hirwaun and Blaenrhondda, as part of the Zip World offer. - 3.3 The Chartered Institute for Archaeologists' Standard and Guidance for Historic Environment Desk-based Assessment (CIfA, 2017) and Cadw's Setting of Historic Assets (Cadw, 2017) were used to prepare a Written Scheme of Investigation, see Appendix C. This WSI was approved by the Planning Officer at Glamorgan Gwent Archaeological Trust who advise the Local Authority on historic environment issues.
+- 3.1 Cadnant Planning Ltd of 1 Connaught House, Riverside Business Park Benarth Road, Conwy, LL32 8UB originally commissioned Trysor on behalf of their clients to undertake an historic environment desk-based assessment with a walkover survey for a proposed CoasterKart development by ZipWorld at Tower Colliery, Rhondda Cynon Taff, centred on SN9265004220, see Figure 1. - 3.2 The original assessment was undertaken in 2020, following a Written Scheme of Investigation prepared according to the Chartered Institute for Archaeologists' Standard and Guidance for Historic Environment Desk-based Assessment (CIfA, 2017) and Cadw's Setting of Historic Assets (Cadw, 2017), see Appendix C. The WSI was approved by the Planning Officer at Glamorgan Gwent Archaeological Trust, who advise the Local Authority on historic environment issues. - 3.3 Subsequently it was determined that the route of the CoasterKart trackway required amendment, as the peat depth along parts of the proposed route were found to be unsuitable. - 3.3.1 The amendment to the route of the CoasterKart has led to the client requesting that the historic environment desk-based assessment be revised to ensure that no unforeseen impacts are caused on historic assets.

-Figure 1: Location of the development, showing the 500 metre radius assessment area.
+Figure 1: Location of the development, showing the original area of the CoasterKart and the revised area.